 Cornell Hood is focused on his future.
 Sentenced to life in prison for a drug charge, he studied for hours in the prison law library and won his release after eight years.
 He’s vowed to never return.

-When the pandemic began, Cornell came to the Urban League of Louisiana’s Office of Workforce Development, joining its Career Pathways Program just as the training program went virtual.
+Cornell came to the Urban League of Louisiana’s Office of Workforce Development, joining its Career Pathways Program as a step to change his life.
 “This is my second chance,” Cornell said.
 “My goal is to make this opportunity work for me and my family.”
-United Way of Southeast Louisiana in New Orleans believes every person deserves the chance to live their best life; that's why United Way provided COVID funding to the program.
+United Way of Southeast Louisiana in New Orleans believes every person deserves the chance to live their best life; that's why United Way supports the job training program.

 Louisiana has the country’s highest incarceration rates, and re-entry can be tough.
 The Urban League has worked hard to develop a steady pipeline of ready-to-work individuals, especially the formerly incarcerated.
-COVID added additional financial pressures, but through Urban League partnerships with other community organizations, many returning citizens, like Cornell, received a small stipend, as he reached milestones in Urban League’s Career Pathways Program for job training.
-United WAY
+Through Urban League partnerships with other community organizations, many returning citizens, like Cornell, received a small stipend, as he reached milestones in Urban League’s Career Pathways Program for job training.